-On a recent Saturday, the Thundergirls were doing pre-game warm-ups at Bolsa Knolls Middle School in Salinas.
+On a sunny Saturday, the Thundergirls were doing pre-game warm-ups at Bolsa Knolls Middle School in Salinas.
 The girls stretched and jogged, then practiced their passes, while coach Alonso Marquez shouted encouragement.
 The league gives young players the chance to play in a more competitive atmosphere, challenging them to be better players and people, Marquez says.
-Practicing three times a week also keeps them busy, he says, “so there’s no time for them to be in gangs.”

 For more information about El Camino Real Futbol League, visit www.elcaminorealfutbol.org.